|

 you to one of these restaurants and you end up

-expensive and in many restaurants that is the fish
+expensive and in many restaurants those are the fish

 they push.
 If

-you do want to go to Microlimano, since it is supposedly a
+you do want to go to Microlimano, since it is a

 surrounded by fishing boats, the Fish